sellersindustry/SherpaJS/README.md

 ```

 > [!NOTE]
-> you can make a new module in your server repository, the module just _needs its directory inside_ the server.
+> You can make a module in your server repository.
 So you can have `./server.sherpa.ts`, which loads module `./example` with module config `./example/module.sherpa.ts`.
+Also if you only plan to have single module your server config and module config can be in the directory.

+#### Step 3.5
+Optionally you can export a type named `SHERPA_PROPERTIES`.
+This type acts as a validation of properties when your module is used in the [server configuration](#module-configuration).

 #### Step 4
 To create [routes](#routes) and [endpoints](#endpoints) for a new module in SherpaJS, you'll define a new `/route` directory the module.
 Each path inside the route directory will correspond to it's relative endpoint.
 Endpoint logic is implemented in TypeScript file named `index.ts` within these route directories.